 Whether you’re aspiring to be a web developer, software engineer, or even exploring the world of ethical hacking, remember that these fields value practical skills and dedication over raw intelligence.

 Don’t let concerns about IQ hold you back.
 Focus on developing logical thinking, building resilience, and embracing continuous learning.
-With the right mindset and approach, you can thrive in the rewarding programming field.
+You can thrive in rewarding programming with the right mindset and approach.

 Take small steps today and start learning online with Codecademy and join communities of like-minded people to stay motivated.